 Fun Palaces Ambassadors

-Our Fun Palaces Ambassadors Programme is running in five areas around the UK from October 2016 – October 2019.
+Phase 1 of our Fun Palaces Ambassadors Programme was in five areas around the UK from October 2016 – October 2019.
 With funding from the Paul Hamlyn Foundation, and partnering with Wellcome, Fun Palaces and our partner organisations are bringing together grassroots cultural activism with Action Research to enable skill-sharing and learning.

 Here are a number of Ambassador Case Studies 2018 in Ambassador areas that co-created Fun Palaces in 2018.